 - Manufacturing-Flow Management: Manufacturing is a process, and supplies feed that process based on historic data surrounding how it has been done and what was needed historically.
 But that process needs flexibility as quantities change.
 Therefore, one must manage all activities related to planning, scheduling and managing the manufacturing process.

-- Supplier-Relationship Management: Supplies likely are coming from a third party, and those interactions must be strategically planned for.
-This increases the value and reduces risk.
+- Supplier Relationship Management (SRM): Supplies likely are coming from a third party, and those interactions must be strategically planned for.
+SRM is key to a healthy supply chain.

 - Product Development and Commercialization: To reduce time to market, customers and suppliers are integrated into product vision and the product development process.
 Shortening the product life cycle keeps the company competitive.
 This process includes coordinating with customer relationship management to know customer needs, selecting materials and suppliers with procurement and developing a production technology in the flow of manufacturing to integrate the best supply chain flow for the product and market.
 When successful, this has a positive impact on cost, quality, delivery and market share.